aemsites/koassets/cloudflare/README.md

 ## Secrets

+⚠️ _Need to migrate all worker secrets below to the Secret Store_

+### Worker Secrets

 These secrets must **not** be checked into git, and must be stored as [secrets in Cloudflare](https://developers.cloudflare.com/workers/configuration/secrets/).

 * Production: Add secrets via the Cloudflare dashboard or use `wrangler secret put`